How to establish a Living-Learning Community:

 In an effort to support the mission of Norfolk State University all

 process.
 This review process serves as a means to ensure that all established

 determine if the respective community will be sustained.

 Faculty Learning Community:

-it can be and tips will be given on how to sustain it for the future.
+Living-Learning Community optimal and tips will be given on how

 Incentive for faculty participating in LLC:

 - Access to funding for experiential learning and